-Telephones are in each general population housing unit and are available for prisoner use.
+Telephones are available for prisoner use.
 Prisoners are issued a Personal Identification Number (PIN) at their originating booking facility.
 This PIN transfers with the prisoner from facility to facility.
 (NOTE: the PIN may be delayed for use for the first 24 hours due to software communication) Do not share your PIN with anyone; do not write it down on the outside of your mailing envelopes.
 Abuse of PIN may result in loss or limitation of telephone access.
 You may also use "voice recognition" for phone access.
 To do so, submit an RFI to security and they will prompt you on the correct procedures to complete telephone voice recognition.

 For long distance calls friends and family must create an account with Securus at 1-800-844-6591.